American Mafia History Website

 (August 2018)

-Dominic "Butch" Blasi served as appointment secretary for three bosses of the Chicago Outfit, extending back to the 1950s.
-A close associate of Sam Giancana, he was with the former boss on the night Giancana was killed.
-Blasi became the prime suspect in the murder investigation.
-Secretly, Blasi was an informant for the Federal Bureau of Investigation (but apparently never spoke to agents about the killing of his old friend).
-While much of Blasi's FBI informant file remains classified, significant portions recently have become available.
+Dominic "Butch" Blasi was a La Cosa Nostra member who served as the appointment secretary to three Outfit bosses in Chicago going back to the 1950s.
+He was with former boss Sam Giancana on the night Giancana was killed and became the prime suspect in the murder investigation.
+He also was a secret informant for the Federal Bureau of Investigation.
+Most of Blasi's informant file remains classified, but some revealing portions recently have become available.

 How 'Mafia' became 'La Cosa Nostra'